antosart/policy-container-explained/README.md

 ## Notes

-[^1]: Even if the specification does not address inheritance for local scheme documents, we believe it makes sense to adopt the same rules as for Content Security Policy.
+<a name="fn-address-space">1</a>: Even if the specification does not address
+inheritance for local scheme documents, we believe it makes sense to adopt the same rules as for Content Security Policy.
 As such, we would like to add address space to the policy container, too.